Liverpool's super-subs: Jota & Shaqiri prove Klopp now has game-changers in reserve | Goal.com

 What a happy knack the former Wolves man has of scoring goals when his side need him to.
 That’s four now for Jota, in just nine appearances.
 All of them have come at Anfield, and all of them have been significant.
 The 23-year-old looks like money well spent.

-With Firmino struggling, there must be a case for Liverpool bringing one or both into their starting line-up, whether for the trip to Atalanta on Tuesday, or perhaps even the visit to Manchester City next weekend.
+With Firmino below-par too often at present, there must be a case for Liverpool bringing one or both of Jota and Shaqiri into their starting line-up, either for the trip to Atalanta on Tuesday, or perhaps even the visit to Manchester City next weekend.

-That fixture will challenge Klopp’s side, who will need to play better than they did here, for sure.
-They will also need a couple of players back available, particular in defence and midfield.
+Both fixtures will challenge Klopp’s side.
+They will need to play better than they did here, for sure.
+They would also love couple of extra players to be available.
+Their injury list is a concern, even if their results are not.

-The return of Thiago Alcantara in midfield would surely help, mind.
-Liverpool had more than enough of the ball here – Jordan Henderson alone completed 133 passes – but needed someone to quicken the tempo.
-Until Shaqiri, they had nobody.
+They can take encouragement from the performance of Nat Phillips, who excelled on his Premier League debut at centre-back.
+"He's not Messi, but who cares?" smiled Klopp.
+The 23-year-old was dominant in the air, composed on the ground and was named as Man of the Match by Sky's Jamie Carragher.
+"He was incredible," agreed Klopp.

+Liverpool would also quite like to see Thiago Alcantara and Naby Keita, their X-Factor midfielders, sooner rather than later.
+Neither was in the squad here, with Klopp still vague about their injury worries.

 Those, though, are issues for another day.
-For today, the Reds can reflect on three more points.
+For today, the Reds can reflect on three more points, and points which were earned the hard way.

 "Ay, here we are with problems at the top of the league."